 In the R&S Pulse Sequencer (DFS), open the "Scenario" dialog.
-Select the next trial, for example "Sequence > Current > Trial 2"
+In the "Signal Generation" block, select the next trial, for example "Current Sequence > Trial 2".

 2. Select "Run".

 The waveform of trial 2 is activated in the ARB.

 If "Single Shot" play mode is used, signal generation starts automatically.
 The waveform is played once.